Generative AI Moves from Pilot to Full-Scale Implementation

 Strengthen AI governance and oversight

-Form an oversight committee that includes clinical, IT, and legal experts to ensure ethical and compliant AI deployment.
+Form an oversight committee to ensure ethical and compliant AI deployment.

 Build strategic partnerships with AI and automation vendors